kvetica/KVeticaProjects/GameOfLife/README.md

 ## Known Errors

 * Produces error when percentage is entered as a decimal.
 When prompted for percentage filled, enter as whole number (i.e. 35, 25, 50).
+* Cannot open files when .txt is not included in user input.

+## Example Input and Output

+* Given in files in.txt and exampleoutput.txt

 ## Build Insructions